Tony Rizzo: Provincial

 In May 1994, Rizzo introduced a private member's bill that would have ensured that the courts consider grandparents in the best interest of the children.
 In June, Rizzo was one of twelve NDP MPPs to vote against Bill 167, proposed legislation that would have extended spousal benefits to same-sex couples.
 Premier Rae allowed a free vote on the legislation.
 Rizzo said that he felt sorry about the outcome but said he followed his personal convictions on the vote.
 He said, "There's nothing for me to feel vindicated about.
 I would have preferred a bill I could support.
 I did what I felt was right, but I don't feel any satisfaction."

 Rizzo's decision to vote against the legislation almost cost him a nomination vote in his riding in 1995.
 He narrowly won a vote to be the NDP candidate for Oakwood in the 1995 provincial election.
 Helen Rykens who called herself a same-sex rights activist challenged him in a nomination battle.
 Rizzo won by 171 to 139 votes.
 Joe Flexer a former NDP supporter put his name forward as an independent labour candidate in Oakwood.
-Flexer was supported by teacher's union leader Liz Barkley.
+Flexer was supported by teachers' union leader Liz Barkley.
 Her support resulted in her later expulsion from the NDP.

 Declining support for the NDP because of controversial legislation like the social contract and general dissatisfaction with the party led to Rizzo's defeat.
 He lost to Liberal Mike Colle by 975 votes.